WGierke/git_better/README.md

 ## Usage
 To fetch all features for the repositories specified in the CSV located at `TRAINING_DATA_PATH` and save them in `data/processed_data.csv` run: `python app/process.py`

+To visualize the data with the TensorBoard Embedding Projector, run `python app/embedding_visualization.py` and start tensorboard with `tensorboard --logdir log/`.
+Tensorboard will display the port on which the server listens, open `localhost:[port]` with your browser (standard port is 6006).

 ## Testing
 To test whether the app works correctly, simply run `python -m unittest discover`